Top Frequently Asked Questions for Earned Income Tax Credit

 Answer:

-• The reason you're not entitled to claim the child as a dependent is that you released a claim to a dependency exemption for the child under the special rule for divorced or separated parents or parents who live apart
+You may still be eligible to claim the EIC on behalf of the child when the reason you’re not entitled to claim the child as a dependent is that you’ve released a claim to a dependency exemption for the child under the special rule for divorced or separated parents or parents who live apart.
+Form 8332 may assign the dependent exemption and the child tax credit to the other parent, but it does not apply for the EIC.

 Answer: